slash3b/slash3b.github.io/_posts/2019-04-13-inheritance-and-composition-in-php.markdown

 After reading a numerous resources on what is composition in terms of OOP and how it plays versus inheritance, I came up with following understanding:

+So inheritance is awesome way to reuse code between objects but it comes at cost.

+- When class inherit from parent class there is no way to not implement methods/reduce parent's code.
+You have to implement everything according to parent class
+- You need to make sure you are compatible with parent's class in case override something
+- Child class may know about parent's methods implementation, in case they are not private, which breaks incapsulation
+- Inheritance means deep coupling between parent and child classes

-Inheritance is just another way to inherit other classes.
-Basically you do not inherit class directly but get it injected into the consttuctor or via setter method.
+Composition is just another way to inherit other classes Basically you do not inherit class directly but get it injected into the constructor or via setter method.
 For instance:

 Typical inheritance:
 {%highlight php%}